The Most Important Skill To Avoid Relapse!

 Isolating contributes to depression and relapse, so meetings are a vital way to stay connected.
 Find a few trusted friends to talk to and support each other.
 It's a we program so the purpose is to do the program together.

-If you are struggling in your relationships, join me for my online masterclass on Healing Codependency: How To Create Loving Relationships Without Sacrificing Yourself.
+If you are struggling in your relationships, check out my online masterclass on Healing Codependency: How To Create Loving Relationships Without Sacrificing Yourself.

 Or, check out my free email course on catching & taming anger!
 When reactions change, relationships heal.
 Click below to sign up now!